 The College of Idaho has received $500,000 in matching grant funds from the National Endowment for the Humanities (NEH).
 These funds, matched by $1.5 million raised by the C of I, will be used to establish the Chair in Judaic Studies and support the lecture series and associated programming.

 the howard berger - ray neilsen Chair in Judaic Studies

 In just three years we have built this endowment to more than $2 million to support the Chair’s salary and benefits.
 The Chair in Judaic Studies is part of The College of Idaho's Advance The Legacy campaign, which will raise $175 million in gifts and pledges by 2016, the College's 125th anniversary.
 The Chair is named in honor of Dr. Howard Berger, one of the College's most beloved professors, and alumnus Ray Neilsen ('88) whose generous contributions have helped the College exceed its fundraising goal well ahead of schedule.

-The goal is to establish this $300,000 endowment fund to promote greater understanding of Jewish traditions, culture, and philosophy.
+Gifts totaling $400,000 from the Craig H. Neilsen Foundation have helped create an endowment fund to promote greater understanding of Jewish traditions, culture and philosophy.